particle-iot/docs/src/content/hardware/muon-hats/environmental-hats.md

 ![](/assets/images/muon-hats/automation-hats/pimoroni-enviro-hat.png)

-This hat is available at [Pimoroni](https://shop.pimoroni.com/products/enviro?variant=31155658457171) and [DigiKey](https://shop.pimoroni.com/products/enviro?variant=31155658457171), as well as other locations.
+This HAT is available at [Pimoroni](https://shop.pimoroni.com/products/enviro?variant=31155658457171) and [DigiKey](https://shop.pimoroni.com/products/enviro?variant=31155658457171), as well as other locations.

 The [pinout](https://pinout.xyz/pinout/enviro_plus) is as follows: